bigchaindb/BEPs/11/README.md

 ```
  /**
 * appends (i.e. transfer transaction) the asset in bigchaindb
-* @param {object} inputs - object incl. public key of new owner and private key for current owner
+* @param {dict} inputs - dictionary incl. public key of new owner and private key for current owner
 */
 def append(inputs)
 ```